BoostIO/ever2boost/README.md

 And `import` will start.
 It uses EvernoteAPI, thus you should take care access limitations.

 #### convert
-Convert notes from `.enex` file which is exported file from Evernote.
+Convert notes from `.enex` file which is **exported file from Evernote**.

+You can get how to export from [official document](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks).

 `convert` has 1 option `d` which specify output directory.